esyede/rakit/packages/docs/data/install.md

     on the first run, so Rakit can generate its `key.php` file.
 3. Open the site in a browser.
 You should see the Rakit splash page.

-That's it — you're ready to start building.

 <a id="having-trouble"></a>

 ## Having Trouble?